 The single most important factor that has required the changes to Lease Administration in Ireland and Letman, is the confirmation that the ‘rent review’ and the ‘change in rent’ are not the same.
 A change of rent takes place after the Landlord has undertaken an exercise to ascertain the appropriate rent ( a rent review ) and serves the Notice of Rent Review.
 The sequence is .. a Rent Review, A Notice of Rent Review and then the Change of Rent.
 The Change of Rent cannot be "agreed" by a new lease, the change of rent can only happen on foot of the Notice of Rent Review.

-The change of rent, when and by how much is subject to legislation and a Notice of Rent Review ( rent review notice ), NOT the lease.
+The change of rent, when and by how much is subject to legislation and a Notice of Rent Review ( rent review notice ), NOT the lease or a new lease.

 This single factor makes it impossible for the administration of consecutive traditional 12 month "leases" or "lease renewals" that attempt to set the rent every 12 months.

 The Residential Tenancy Acts establishes amongst other things the minimum in Security of Tenure.
 After six months, you can only give a tenant notice to vacate under certain conditions.
-Anyone involved in the letting of a residential property must accept the potential of tenancy that simply continues.
+Anyone involved in the letting of a residential property must accept the potential of a tenancy that simply continues and does not end with the period stipulated in a lease.

 The lease confirms the Tenancy Commmencement Date ( TCD ) and the initial rent ( and if in an RPZ, how it is set ).
 You can also add Terms and Conditions to a Tenancy and this has always been done through the Lease.
 These terms and conditions continue for the life of a tenancy and only change by amendment.